Chemicals: Perfluoroalkyl and Polyfluoroalkyl (PFAS) Substances

 Notes:

-- All numbers are shown as nanograms of PFAS per liter of water (ng/L).
+• Units are nanograms of PFAS per liter of water (ng/L).
 This is equal to parts per trillion.

 DHS also uses a hazard index approach to assess the risk from mixtures of PFAS.
 This approach accounts for many types of PFAS that cause similar health effects when they are found together.
-Our video is available in English, Spanish. and Hmong.
+Our PFAS Hazard Index animated video explains how the hazard index works.
+Video in Spanish.
+Video in Hmong

 How can I protect myself and my family from PFAS?